MoonMountain2k/inkparse/docs/expr.md

 	- Groups
 	- Chararter sets
 	- Escape sequences
+- Loops are a part of the group.
 - Greedy loops: (tries to get as many as possible)
 	- `[abc]+`: Zero or more
 	- `(abc)+`: One or more